tomsons26/tomsons_IDC_scripts/README.md

 Marks selection as a certain color, for example as the default decompiled color.

+## demangler.idc

+For all your batch demangling needs!

 ## generate_function_only_symbol_idc.idc

 Dumps function names to a runnable IDC, way faster then the one bellow with the downside being it only dumps function symbols.